-She is currently a Business and Executive coach under her company Coaching with Lisa Ibby and is an Executive Coach under Progress-U, which is an Executive Coaching company headquartered in Singapore with a presence in over 15 cities in Asia.

-Lisa also provides Events consultancy on a project basis and is an independent director for several companies in Brunei.
+She is currently a Personal and Executive coach under her company, Coaching with Lisa Ibby and also a Senior Advisor & COO at Confer Sdn Bhd where she provides Events consultancy on a project basis.
+Lisa is also currently an independent director for several companies in Brunei and her most recent appointment has been as Honorary Consul of Belgium for Brunei Darussalam.

 She was the Executive Director and CEO of Arkitek Ibrahim, a leading architectural firm in Brunei Darussalam for 25 years.
-She was also the co-founder of Creativo Sdn Bhd, a Brunei based company providing Event Management, Market Entry, Capacity building, and Business Consultancy services for 8 years.
+She was also the co-founder of Creativo Sdn Bhd, a Bruneibased company providing Event Management, Market Entry, Capacity building, and Business Consultancy services for 8 years.